This article will walk you through how to format your USB key on a Mac, Windows, or Linux PC.

 Linux users can format their USB keys into FAT16 format, or FAT32 and NTFS by simply downloading and launching the GParted Live 32 Bit (ISO-Image) program.
 This software will allow you to create partitions in the FAT16, FAT32, or NTFS format.
 GParted is compatible with most Linux systems.

 Alternatively, you can also use a GParted Live CD to format your USB key.

-- Help to format usb drive [solved] > Forum - System software
+- Formatting of usb [solved] > Forum - Software

 - How can i formart my usb drive using command prompt [solved] > Forum - Hard Drive/SSD

 - Unable to format kingston data traveler 128gb [solved] > Forum - Mobile

 - Cannot open files on USB flash drive: how to access them